Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Acknowledgements

 \section{Acknowledgements}

 We thank the LIGO-Virgo Scientific Collaboration for access to data.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation (NSF) and operates under cooperative agreement PHY-0757058.
 We thank Satya Mohapatra for the helpful comments and suggestions.
 We also thank Graham Woan for helping with the review of the template bank used for O2.
-We gratefully acknowledge the support by NSF grant PHY-1626190 for the UWM computer cluster and PHY-1607585 for JC, PB, DC and DM.
+We gratefully acknowledge the support by NSF grant PHY-1607585 for JC, PB, DC and DM, who was also partly supported by PHY 14-54389, ACI 16-42391, OAC 18-41480.
 SC is supported by the research programme of the Netherlands Organisation for Scientific Research (NWO).
 SS was supported in part by the Eberly Research Funds of Penn State, The Pennsylvania State University, University Park, PA 16802, USA.
 HF was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 CH was supported in part by the NSF through PHY-1454389.
 Funding for this project was provided by the Charles E. Kaufman Foundation of The Pittsburgh Foundation.
 TGFL was partially supported by a grant from the Research Grants Council of the Hong Kong (Project No. CUHK 14310816 and CUHK 24304317) and the Direct Grant for Research from the Research Committee of the Chinese University of Hong Kong.
 MW was supported by NSF grant PHY-1607178.
+We thank the computational resources provided by Leonard E Parker Center for Gravitation, Cosmology and Astrophysics at the University of Wisconsin-Milwaukee and supported by National Science Foundation Grants PHY-1626190 and PHY-1700765.
+We are also grateful for the computational resources provided by the Pennsylvania State University's Institute for CyberScience Advanced Cyber-Infrastructure (ICS-ACI).
+The authors are also grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 This paper carries LIGO Document Number LIGO-P1700412.